korolejeremiah/DSA-PROJECT---DATA-ANALYSIS/README.md

 # DSA-PROJECT---DATA-ANALYSIS
-This is an Assessment of all what I've learnt on the DSA
+This is an Assessment of all what I learnt on the DSA